ceumicrodata/onboarding/_episodes/02-terminal.md

 # The most important Terminal commands
 Terminal commands can be executed by pressing enter after typing them.
 The general structure of a command is the following:
 `command <positional arguments> <optional arguments>`.
 Some commands work by themselves, while others require arguments (for example if you want to change the working directory, you have to specify the new working directory).
 Positional arguments always have to be specified, while optional arguments are, as their name suggests, optional.
-You can almost always get a detailed explanation on the positional and optional arguments by opening up the manual of the command by executing `man <command>` or by calling the command with it's help optional argument by `<command> --help`.
+You can almost always get a detailed explanation on the positional and optional arguments by opening up the manual of the command by executing `man <command>` or by calling the command with it's help optional argument by `<command> --help` or `help <command>`

-You can find the most commonly used commands with a short description below:
+You can find the most commonly used commands with a short description below by categories

+## Navigation
 - `pwd` returns the path to the current working directory.
 In most cases this is part of the command prompt, however, if you are deep down in the folder structure, the command prompt will only display a few parent directories.

+- `cd` changes the working directory.
+It has a positional argument, which is the target directory.
+The target directory can be either given as an absolute path (e.g. `cd /srv/dropbox_encrypted/`) or a relative path (e.g. `cd ../../srv/dropbox_encrypted/`).
+In relative paths you can reference the parent directory by two dots `..`, thus if you want to go to the parent directory, you should issue `cd ..`.
+Some more commonly used `cd` commands:
+  - `cd /` will bring you to the *root* folder.
+  - `cd ..` will bring you up to the parent directory.
+  - `cd ../..` will move you up through multiple levels of parent directories.
+  - `cd`  will take you to your home directory.
+  - `cd ~/Dekstop` will take you to the Desktop, where the tilde ("~") character is a shortcut for indicating the home directory

+- `start` will open a file in the default application associated with it on Windows.
+E.g. `start my-picture.png` will open `my-picture` in your default picture viewer software.
+This command only works on Windows.

+- `open` will open a file in the default application associated with it on MacOS.
+E.g. `open my-picture.png` will open `my-picture` in your default picture viewer software.
+This command only works on MacOS.

+- `xdg-open` will open a file in the default application associated with it on Ubuntu and many other linux distributions.
+E.g. `xdg-open my-picture.png` will open `my-picture` in your default picture viewer software.
+This command only works on Ubuntu and a set of other linux distributions.

+## File System Exploaration
 - `ls` lists the content of the current working directory.
 It has a wide set of optional arguments that you can combine to get a listing you prefer.
 A few of these are:
   - `-l` will give you the list of files with one file in one line, and it will include additional information on file permissions, file owners, file size and modification date.
   - `-a` will list all files and folders including hidden ones.